 Child and forced labour are strictly prohibited during the recruitment process as defined by laws and regulations.
 The Group strictly complies with local laws and prohibits any child and forced labour employment.
-The Group's Human Resource and Administration Department is responsible to monitor and ensure compliance of latest and relevant laws and regulations that prohibits child labour and forced labour.
+The Group's Human Resource and Administration Department is responsible to monitor and ensure compliance with the latest and relevant laws and regulations that prohibit child labour and forced labour.

 To combat against illegal employment of child labour, underage workers and forced labour, personal data are collected during the recruitment of process to assist the selection of suitable candidates.
 The Human Resource and Administration Department also ensures identity documents are carefully checked.
-If violation is involved, it will be dealt with in the light of circumstances.
+If any violation is found, it will be dealt with in the light of circumstances.